federicogaspar/Climate-Warming/README.md

 ## Data visualization.
 ### <ins>Density plots across the years.</ins>
-First, I plotted the densities for every city and every year:
+First, I plotted the evolution of the temperature densities distribution for every city in the data base.
+There is a slight tendency in most of the cities to more compact shape in the recent years compared to a more sparse distribution in the first years recorded.
+This observation is align with the plot of the standard distribution below where I discussed the hypothesis that global warming makes temperatures more extreme.
+As far as I can analyze with this data, the yearly lowest temperature is hotter today than in the past, while the highest temperature remains almost constant across the years.

 <img src="https://github.com/federicogaspar/Climate-Warming/blob/main/README%20IMG/density_plot_eg.png" width="800">

 ### <ins>Calendar plots.</ins>
-First, I plotted the densities for every city and every year:

 <img src="https://github.com/federicogaspar/Climate-Warming/blob/main/README%20IMG/ALBUQUERQUE-1961.jpg" width="1000">